 Kylian Mbappe

 Mbappe starts from the strongest position because FIFA confirmed he won the adidas Golden Boot at Qatar 2022 with eight goals, including a hat-trick in the final.
-FOX Sports also noted in its December 2025 odds snapshot that he needs only five more World Cup goals to pass Miroslav Klose's all-time tournament record of 16.
+No one else in the 2026 field arrives with that recent World Cup scoring profile.

-If France reaches the latter rounds again, Mbappe will have both the minutes and the shot volume to stay near the top of the race from start to finish.
+If France reaches the latter rounds again, he will have both the minutes and the shot volume to stay near the top of the race from start to finish.

 Harry Kane